airnm/language-interpreter-parser/README.md

-# language-interpreter-parser
+# language-Interpreter-Parser

-this is an ongoing multistep process in creating a parser/interpreter for a few sample files the the language dart.
+This is an ongoing multistep process in creating a parser/interpreter for a few sample files the the language dart.
 The goal is I can intrepreter these files which all have different purposes.

-# The three sample files
+# The Three Sample Files

 - One file is a hello world file, just a basic file to begin parsing and interpreting
 - The second file is a Quadratic function file, this is where will start to use some math and and conditional statements to see if its easy to interpret